Susanna Love nee Ponting

-By 1911 Hylda had been widowed and was living with her mother Susanna Love at 2 High Street, Walsall and her son Gordon James Armstrong, aged 13.
-Hylda's other son John Bernard Armstrong was living with his uncle and aunt Harry and Ethel Marie Shore at 6 Lichfield Road, Walsall.
+By 1911 Hylda had been widowed (I understand her husband died when her sons were 4 & 6) and was living with her mother Susanna Love at 2 High Street, Walsall and her son Gordon James Armstrong, aged 13.
+Hylda's other son John Bernard Armstrong was living with his Uncle and Aunt Harry and Ethel Marie Shore at 6 Lichfield Road, Walsall.

 Hylda Ashfield Armstrong of 57, Worsley Road, Worsley, Lancashire died on 17 August 1936.
+I understand that she died suddenly and was found dead in her bed.
 Administration of her estate was granted to her son Gordon James Armstrong, bank accountant.
 Her effects were worth £961 9s 3d

 In 1939 Gordon was living with his Aunt Mildred at 4 Glenbuck Road, Surbition He was a bank accountant - insurance.
 His brother John B Armstrong was also still single, an insurance agent living at 26 Stirling Road, Birmingham.

 John Bernard Armstrong of 26 Stirling Road, Birmingham died on 11 December 1959 on the way to The General Hospital, Birmingham (Reg Gen Dec Qtr 1959 Birmingham 9c 116).
 Administration was granted to The Public Trustee.